solarisDigitalAssets/docs/docs/API_Guide.md

   * *Construct the canonical Signature String according to the value of the `headers` parameter*

-  * *Compute the SHA-512 digest of the Signature String*

-  * *Using the private key that corresponds to the provided `keyId` generate an Ed25519 signature of the digest obtained on a previous step*
+  * *Using the private key that corresponds to the provided `keyId` generate an Ed25519 signature of the Signature String obtained on a previous step*

   * *Base64-encode the signature*